CRO Website Audit: How To Increase Conversions In 12 Steps

 What To Check

 Analytics tells you what happened.
-Behavior tools help you see why it happened.
-During a CRO audit, I look for patterns like:
+Behavior tools help explain why it happened.

-• Rage clicks: repeated clicks on non-clickable elements.
+• Rage clicks: repeated clicks on inactive elements.

-• Dead zones: important content that nobody sees or interacts with.
+• Dead zones: important content nobody sees or interacts with.

 Why It Matters